Rainforest Foundation UK: Funding

 The Rainforest Foundation UK is a non-profit organization.
-The majority of its financing comes from foundation grants, development agencies (e.g. DfID, GIZ) and other non-profit organizations, the Rainforest Fund among them, as well as from individual donations.
+The majority of its financing comes from foundation grants, development agencies (e.g. USAID, Norad, UKAID, AFD) and other non-profit organizations, the Rainforest Fund among them, as well as from individual donations.

-The independent charity rating website Alive And Giving gave the Rainforest Foundation UK an efficiency score of 90%, based on 2012 data from the Charity Commission for England and Wales.

-According to its own 2016/17 Annual Report and 2016 data from the UK Charity Commission, 95% of the Rainforest Foundation UK's expenditures go to charitable activities, with the remainder spent on governance costs, administration and fundraising.
+According to its 2022 annual review, 95% of the Rainforest Foundation UK's expenditures go to charitable activities, with the remainder spent on governance costs, administration and fundraising.

 Collaboration

 INGOs

 The Rainforest Foundation UK has worked on joint projects and campaigns with several other international non-governmental organisations (INGOs), including: